Home / British mammals / Pygmy shrew

 Water shrew (Neomys Fodiens)

-Much larger species than common shrew.
-Black fur on top with contrasting pale (often white) underside.
-Often has small white patches on ears.
-If you get a closer look: prominent keel of stiff, silvery hairs on underside of tail, not present in common shrew.
+Much larger than either the common or pygmy shrew.
+Striking contrast; black fur on the top with a grey or white belly, and often small patches of white on the ears.
+Up close, there is a prominent keel of stiff, silver hair on the underside of the tail, which is not present in other shrews.

 Identify sounds